anelendata/handoff/README.md

 7. Artifacts management (AWS Simple Cloud Storage)
 8. Log management (AWS CloudWatch)
 9. Shared resource management (Virtual Private Cloud, Security Group)
-10. No need to pay and maintain a dedicated virtual machine!
+10. No need to pay and maintain a dedicated virtual instances!

-Note: With a unified handoff command, we are planning to support multi-cloud deployment experience (Azure and Google Cloud Platform).
+Note: With the unified handoff command, we are planning to support multi-cloud deployment experience (Azure and Google Cloud Platform).

 ## How it works